marvin1099/OpenRCT-Plugin-PM-/README.md

 The script gets all the plugins from the
 https://openrct2plugins.org/
 website mostly by web-scraping.
+Right now i working on a new version, so you can look forward to that.

 # Install
 First you need to download python and the python dependency